A Twistorial Description of the IKKT-Matrix Model: Twistor construction for gravHS-SDYM

 Let us summarize what we have done so far.
 We started with the IKKT model on a background given by fuzzy $\CP^3$, which is recognized as quantized twistor space.
 In the semi-classical limit, higher-spin fields emerge naturally in the BWR.
 After integrating out the fibres using the Penrose transform, we end up with the spacetime description of the HS-IKKT, with fields in the MUR.
 Since the resulting system is a field theory on spacetime, it is natural to ask whether we can arrive at the same spacetime action in a different, more commutative manner.
 We will propose how this can be achieved using the twistor construction for higher-spin fields in \cite{Tran:2021ukl,Haehnel:2016mlb,Adamo:2016ple}.
 For the twistor constructions of lower-spin theories, we shall refer the readers to e.g. \cite{Mason:2005zm,Boels:2007qn,Mason:2007ct} for further details.

-Before starting, we note that we are actually working with commutative deformed projective twistor space $\PTc$ instead of $\PT$ in this section.
-The space $\PTc$ is simply a complex deformation of $\PT$ \cite{Penrose:1976js}.
+Our goal is to arrive at the gravHS-SDYM action that gives the same scattering amplitudes as in \eqref{eq:3pamplitudes}.
+Hence, it is appropriate to consider a curved/deformed projective twistor space $\PTc$ \cite{Penrose:1976js} associated to flat Eulidean space $\RR^4$.
 Since no confusion can arise, we will simply call $\PTc$ as twistor space.
-Now, let us consider a construction of the twistor action on commutative twistor space that induces the gravHS-SDYM on spacetime.
-The twistor action has the form of "gravitational" $\Bcal\Fcal$ action on the uncompactified twistor space and is closely related to the twistor action of SDGRA studied in \cite{Mason:2007ct}.
+The twistor action has the form of ``gravitational'' $\Bcal\Fcal$ action on the uncompactified twistor space and is closely related to the twistor action of SDGRA studied in \cite{Mason:2007ct}.
 Our derivation follows closely to the references \cite{Mason:2005zm,Boels:2007qn,Tran:2021ukl}.

-By using the basis defined in \eqref{eq:dualbasis}, we can write the anti-holomorphic measure as
+To begin, recall that the twistor space corresponding to $\RR^4$ is isomorphic to the projectivisation of the unprimed spinor bundle denoted as $\PS\cong\CP^1\times \RR^4$.
+Hence, as before, we can use $\lambda^{\alpha}$ as coordinates on the $\CP^1$ fiber while the spinors $\mu^{\alpha'}$ are coordinates up the fibers of the normal bundle\footnote{See e.g. \cite{Penrose:1968me,Penrose:1976js,Penrose:1967wn,Huggett:1986fs} for an explanation.}

+in the view of the fibration $\pi:\PTc\rightarrow \CP^1$.
+It is convenient to define the following basis for the $(0, 1)$-vector fields on the projectivisation of the unprimed spinor bundle $\PS$ \cite{Mason:2005zm}